frak/LightScythe/README.md

 ![My 6A crossover cable](/images/usb-crossover.jpg?raw=true)

-**It is important to remember that you must swap the GND and 5V wires on one of the ends of the cable otherwise you will be passing the wrong polarity into your Raspberry Pi.**
+**It is important to remember that you must swap the GND and 5V wires on one end of the cable otherwise you will be passing the wrong polarity into your Raspberry Pi.**

 ## Software ##
 Well, this is what I have so far.
 Despite my total lack of Python knowledge I seem